 The following steps will help you upload the PowerShell to Intune (MEM portal).

-In Basics, provide the Name of the script, and the Description is optional > Click Next.
+In Basics, provide the script’s name, and the Description is optional > Click Next.

-In Script Settings, enter the below information according to the requirement and click Next.
-Follow the steps to upload PowerShell.
+In Script Settings, enter the information below according to the requirement and click Next.
+Then, follow the steps to upload PowerShell.

-1. Script Location: Browse the PowerShell script where you placed it, and the script must be less than 200 KB.
+- Script Location: Browse the PowerShell script where you placed it.
+The script must be less than 200 KB.

-2. Run the script using the logged-on credentials: Select Yes to run the script on the user credential.
-Else, select No (default); it will run in a system context.
+- Run the script using the logged-on credentials: Select Yes to run the script on the user credential.
+Otherwise, select No (default); it will run in a system context.
 The administrator must decide on this setting according to the requirements.

-3. Enforce script signature check: Select Yes if the script is signed by a trusted publisher, else, select No (default) if there is no requirement.
+- Enforce script signature check: Select Yes if the script is signed by a trusted publisher; otherwise, select No (default) if no requirement exists.

-4. Run the script in a 64-bit PowerShell host: Select Yes to run the script in a 64-bit PowerShell host on a 64-bit client.
-Else, select No (default) to run the script in a 32-bit of PowerShell host.
+- Run the script in a 64-bit PowerShell host: Select Yes to run the script in a 64-bit PowerShell host on a 64-bit client.
+Otherwise, select No (default) to run the script in a 32-bit PowerShell host.

 Deployment Setting – Assignment Details

-Now we are to Deploy PowerShell Script using Intune.
-You need to decide whether this PS script should get deployed to Azure AD User Group or Device Group.
+Now, we are to Deploy a PowerShell Script using Intune.
+You need to decide whether this PS script should be deployed to the Azure AD User Group or Device Group.

-• Select Assignments > select Included groups > Click Add groups.
-Select the appropriate group which you want to deploy and click Next.
-Also, you can select multiple groups.
+- Select Assignments > Select Included groups > Click Add groups.
+Select the appropriate group you want to deploy and click Next.
+You can also select multiple groups.

-In Review + add, it will show you the settings you have configured.
-Select Add to save the script, and after that, the policy will be deployed to the assigned groups.
+In Review + Add, you will see the settings you have configured.
+Select Add to save the script, and then the policy will be deployed to the assigned groups.

 You can see the script in the Devices > Scripts section.

-How to Monitor the run status in Intune Portal
+How to Monitor the Run Status in the Intune Portal

 Let’s see how to monitor the run status of the PowerShell script.
 You can monitor the run status of the PowerShell scripts for users and devices in the Intune portal.

-• Select the script which you created under Devices > Scripts.
-Then choose Monitor and see the below reports.
+- Select the script you created under Devices > Scripts.
+Then, choose Monitor and see the reports below.

 How to check Intune Management Extension Logs